 We use programming languages to talk to computers, but how does it work?
-Here we list out some common syntax, characteristics of different programming languages and how their code get executed on a computer.
+Here we discuss a few concepts about programming languages including types, syntax, and execution flow.

 Type

-Static type means the type of every variable is known at compile-time, while dynamic type indicates that some variables have unknown type at compile-time, which are figured out during run-time.
+Static type means the type of every variable is known at compile-time, while dynamic type indicates that some variables have unknown type at compile-time, and are figured out later during run-time.

 Syntax